openebs/mayastor-docs/quickstart/known-issues.md

 # Known Issues

+{% hint style="danger" %}
+This website/page will be End-of-life (EOL) after 31 August 2024.
+We recommend you to visit [OpenEBS Documentation](https://openebs.io/docs/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-installation) for the latest Mayastor documentation (v2.6 and above).

+Mayastor is now also referred to as OpenEBS Replicated PV Mayastor.
+{% endhint %}

 ## Installation Issues

 ### A Mayastor pod restarts unexpectedly with exit code 132 whilst mounting a PVC